 There are also several extremely well-located accommodations in the heart of Grand Teton National Park, but you have to book well in advance to secure those.

 What to know before visiting Grand Teton National Park

 - Grand Teton National Park has an entrance fee.
-If you are visiting multiple American National Parks in one year, it’s best to buy the America The Beautiful pass.
+If you are visiting multiple American National Parks in one year, it’s best to buy America The Beautiful Pass.

 - Many scenic roads in Grand Teton, including the road to get to Jenny Lake, are closed between November and May.

 - Avoid driving at night – there is lots of wildlife in the area and accidents are quite frequent.